Loading...

 He is sometimes nicknamed “Mozart of Madras” and was included in 2009 on the Time list of the world’s 100 most influential people.
 In 2014, he was awarded an honorary doctorate from Berklee College of Music.

-The music of Can I Go Home Now? is actually being recorded in his house studio in Dubai, Los Angeles and Chennai.
-The style and melodies are still being crafted.
+The music of Can I Go Home Now? have been recorded in Firdaus studio in Dubai, Los Angeles, Budapest and Chennai.

 Contact Us